-Elizabeth Gregory Home (EGH) serves single homeless and at-risk women in the greater Seattle area by providing transitional housing, a Day Center and case management services.
+Elizabeth Gregory Home (EGH) serves single homeless women in the greater Seattle area by providing transitional housing, a Day Center and case management services.
+EGH provides a welcoming and respectful refuge where homeless and at-risk women have access to compassionate care.